platformsh/template-builder/templates/gatsby-strapi/files/README.md

 #### Categories

-Return to the Content-Types Builder, and `Create a new collection type` called `category` with a single field:
+Return to the Content-Types Builder, and `Create a new collection type` called (Display name) `category` with two  fields:

-- Text: `name`, Short text

-Save those changes (the server will restart).

-In the Content-Types Builder, add a new field to the `Article` collection, `Relation`.
-Select `Category` on the right hand side dropdown, and then select the many to one icon, so that it reads `Category has many Articles`.
+- **Text**
+  - Base Settings:
+    - Name: `name`
+    - Type: `Short text`
+- **Relation**
+  - Click the "many-to-many" icon, such that it reads "Categories has and belongs to many Articles"

 Finish, and save those changes (the server will restart).

-Visit the `Category` collection, and `Add New Category`.
+Visit the `Category` collection in the upper left section of the sidebar, and then click `Add New Category`.
 Name it whatever you'd like.
 On the right hand side in the `Articles` dropdown menu, select the article you created, then click Save.

 #### Permissions